 28. Listen to Agent Ideas With a “Koi Pond” or “Dragon’s Den” Initiative

 We use an ongoing “koi pond” (like the US shark tank show, but without the big pitches) forum, in which anyone in the business can suggest an improvement to, for instance, reduce customer effort.

 Another similar idea is Dragon’s Den – based on the British show.

 Very often the most and best ideas come from those working in our contact centre, which helps drive engagement and empower the team.

 Thanks to Neil

 Thanks to everyone who has watched our webinars this year and contributed with great tips.
-To register for some of our 2021 webinars, all you need to do is click here!

 For more fun, festive contact centre tips, read our articles: